HD – Hip dysplasia

 Only good results public

-Published results Yes Normal only
+Published results Yes everything is public Normal only

 Price 150 SEK pr cat 45 USD pr animal